zpyuan6/tutorial/scenarios/GAIA/README.md

 ## Abstract

-Our green agent evaluates general-purpose assistants on an extended GAIA-style suite of real-world questions with unambiguous, automatically checkable answers, requiring multi-step reasoning and robust tool use.
-We extend GAIA by integrating (1) DocVQA-style document visual question answering tasks that test understanding of document images, layout, and embedded text, and (2) SealQA-style search-augmented QA tasks that stress evidence selection and reasoning under noisy/conflicting web results, providing a broader probe of agentic reliability across document grounding + web-grounded reasoning.

-Tasks span three difficulty levels with increasing autonomy and tooling demands.
+This benchmark evaluates general-purpose AI assistants on an extended GAIA-style suite combining three challenging datasets:

+1. **GAIA** - General AI Assistant benchmark with real-world questions requiring multi-step reasoning and tool use
+2. **DocVQA** - Document Visual Question Answering tasks testing understanding of document images, layout, and embedded text
+3. **SEALQA** - Search-augmented QA tasks stressing evidence selection and reasoning under noisy/conflicting web results

+**GAIA Difficulty Levels:**
-- Level 1: minimal tool use and typically <5 steps
+- **Level 1**: Minimal tool use, typically <5 steps
-- Level 2: ~5–10 steps, often requiring multiple tools and cross-source synthesis
+- **Level 2**: ~5–10 steps, requiring multiple tools and cross-source synthesis
-- Level 3: long-horizon, open-ended tool use and robust multi-step execution (near “general assistant” capability)
+- **Level 3**: Long-horizon, open-ended tool use and robust multi-step execution (near "general assistant" capability)

-Concretely, the green agent evaluates whether an agent can answer user's questions with
+**Evaluation Capabilities:**
-- Reasoning over real-world queries that are straightforward for humans but challenging for current AI assistants.
+- **Reasoning** over real-world queries challenging for AI but straightforward for humans
-- Web browsing + evidence gathering, where the agent must locate relevant sources and extract the needed facts.
+- **Web browsing** and evidence gathering from multiple sources
-- Tool-use proficiency, i.e., correctly deciding when and how to use external tools to reach a verifiable answer.
+- **Tool-use proficiency** - deciding when and how to use external tools for verifiable answers
-- Multimodal handling when tasks include non-text inputs (e.g., interpreting visual/file content as part of solving).
-- Increasing autonomy across 3 levels, from relatively direct tasks to longer-horizon, multi-tool problem solving.
+- **Multimodal handling** including images, PDFs, Excel files, and other document formats
+- **Code execution** for data analysis, web scraping, and computational tasks
+- **Wikipedia API access** for historical edit information
+- **Stock market data** retrieval and analysis

 ## How to start